Mohammed Seisay: Seattle Seahawks

 On August 2, 2015, the Lions traded Seisay to the Seattle Seahawks in exchange for a 6th round draft pick in the 2016 NFL draft.
 Seisay joins the Legion of Boom, consisting of Richard Sherman, Earl Thomas, and Kam Chancellor and Jeremy Lane.

 CFL, AAF, and XFL

 Seisay signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on September 11, 2017, but was waived on September 26.
 He signed with the Winnipeg Blue Bombers on May 16, 2018, but was released before the start of the regular season on June 10.
 He signed with the Memphis Express of the Alliance of American Football on February 21, 2019, but was waived on February 27.
-On October 16, 2019, Seisay was drafted by the Seattle Dragons in the XFL draft.
+On October 16, 2019, Seisay was selected by the Seattle Dragons in the XFL draft.
 He was placed on injured reserve on March 2, 2020.
 He had his contract terminated when the league suspended operations on April 10, 2020.